ibm-cloud-docs/containers/storage-cos-understand.md

     ```
     {: pre}

 1. Create a Kubernetes secret to store your service credentials.
-When you create your secret, all values are automatically encoded to base64.
-In the following example, the secret name is `cos-write-access`.
+Choose from one the following examples to create your secret.

-    Example `create secret` command that uses an API key.
+    * Example `create secret` command that uses an API key.
         ```sh
         kubectl create secret generic cos-write-access --type=ibm/ibmc-s3fs --from-literal=api-key=<api_key> --from-literal=service-instance-id=<service_instance_guid>
         ```
         {: pre}

-    Example `create secret` command that uses HMAC authentication.
+    * Example `create secret` command that uses HMAC authentication.
         ```sh
         kubectl create secret generic cos-write-access --type=ibm/ibmc-s3fs --from-literal=access-key=<access_key_ID> --from-literal=secret-key=<secret_access_key>
         ```
         {: pre}

-1. If you want to use {{site.data.keyword.keymanagementserviceshort}} Encryption for buckets created with {{site.data.keyword.cos_full_notm}} s3fs plug-in, include the `keyprotect root key crn` value in the secret that is used to create the PVC.

-    {{site.data.keyword.keymanagementserviceshort}} encryption can be used only when you create new buckets.
-If the {{site.data.keyword.keymanagementserviceshort}} root key that is used for encryption is deleted, all the files in the associated buckets are inaccessible.
-    {: important}

-    1. Create a YAML file for your {{site.data.keyword.cos_full_notm}} secret.
+    * Example secret configuration file for enabling encryption with your KMS provider.
+        1. Save the following YAML to a file.
             ```yaml
-        ---
             apiVersion: v1
             data:
                 access-key: xxx
                 secret-key: xxx
-            kp-root-key-crn: <keyprotect-root-key-crn in base64 encoded format>
+                kp-root-key-crn: <CRN> # Key Protect or HPCS root key crn in base64 encoded format
             kind: Secret
             metadata:
-            name: <cos-write-access>
+                name: cos-write-access
             type: ibm/ibmc-s3fs
             ```
             {: codeblock}

-    1. Apply the secret to your cluster.
-        ```sh
-        kubectl apply -f <secret_name>
-        ```
-        {: pre}

             `api-key`
             :   Enter the API key that you retrieved from your {{site.data.keyword.cos_full_notm}} service credentials earlier.
 If you want to use HMAC authentication, specify the `access-key` and `secret-key` instead.

             `access-key`
             :   Enter the access key ID that you retrieved from your {{site.data.keyword.cos_full_notm}} service credentials earlier.
 If you want to use OAuth2 authentication, specify the `api-key` instead.

             `secret-key`
             :   Enter the secret access key that you retrieved from your {{site.data.keyword.cos_full_notm}} service credentials earlier.
 If you want to use OAuth2 authentication, specify the `api-key` instead.

             `service-instance-id`
             :   Enter the GUID of your {{site.data.keyword.cos_full_notm}} service instance that you retrieved earlier.

             `kp-root-key-crn`
             :   Enter the base64 encoded {{site.data.keyword.keymanagementserviceshort}} root key CRN to use {{site.data.keyword.keymanagementserviceshort}} encryption.

+        1. Apply the secret to your cluster.
+            ```sh
+            kubectl apply -f <secret_name>
+            ```
+            {: pre}

 1. Get the secrets in your cluster and verify the output.
     ```sh